Category

 Option_of_moving_a_suspicious_comment_to_a_public_comment.png

-2. Select Move to move the suspicious messages to public comment.
+2. Select Move to move the suspicious messages to a public comment.

 The_move_button_that_officially_enables_the_movement_of_a_private_comment_to_a_public_comment.png